 Unto Every Person There is a Name 2008

-Names Recovery is an integral part of the Unto Every Person There is a Name project, a worldwide Holocaust memorial project, now in its 18th consecutive year.
+We invite you to take part in the Unto Every Person There is a Name project, a global Holocaust memorial project, now in its 19th consecutive year.
 The project is designed to perpetuate the memory of individual Shoah victims and restore their identity and dignity through public recitation of their names on Yom Hashoah.
-Lists of Shoah victims’ names for recitation ceremonies are available at the following URL: http://www1.yadvashem.org/download/home_download_remembrance.html#Name reading ceremonies.
+Click here for lists of Shoah victims’ names for recitation ceremonies or read the names in this short video and accompanying text, which provides brief biographical information about the victims.

-In addition to our existing materials we have produced a CD containing short movie clips and print quality files of our promotional materials in English and Hebrew.
-To order a free CD or posters (available in English, Hebrew or Russian), please write to email@example.com and write "Order Materials" in the subject header of your e-mail.
+Order an updated version of our promotional CD containing short movie clips and print quality files of our promotional materials in English, Hebrew and Russian.
+To order a free CD or posters please write to email@example.com and write "Order Materials" in the subject header of your e-mail.